Warwick, NY: A Complete Guide by a local

 - Eddie’s Roadhouse is a fun American restaurant with some modern twists on the menu.
 I love getting their eggplant meatballs and trying a new cider at the bar.

 - The Landmark Inn is a classic Warwick restaurant.
 The setting in an old house is very quaint.
-Eat in their tavern with free fresh pocporn, or have a more formal meal in the dining room.
+Eat in their tavern with free fresh popcorn, or have a more formal meal in the dining room.

 - The Grange is easily one of my favorite restaurants.
 This small farm-to-table restaurant fills up quickly so make sure to reserve a table.
 Everything I’ve ever eaten here has been packed with flavor and freshness.
 The Grange is a can’t miss in my book.